Can Penguins Live in Hot Places? - Spring 1In this section...

 We make our role-play areas into Arctic lands and pretended to be explorers.
 We talk about what explorers need and make lists of equipment so we can explore safely.

 To find out more about animals we make fact books.
 After reading 'Polar Bear, Polar Bear What Can you Hear?' we change it to 'Explorer, Explorer, What Can You see?'
 We have lots of fun being explorers, learning about animals and writing facts about them.

 We watch clips about polar bears and observe them closely.
 We talk about their colours.
 They are cream, brown, white and yellow and we feel the fur of toy polar bears - soft, warm, cuddly and furry.
 We pretend we are polar bears and try to move like them too to help us generate word to describe their movements.

 Now we can look closely at the natural world; discuss what we see, talk about changes that take place over time, give reasons for why changes happen (like ice melting) and write facts about what we can see.

 We learn that penguins do live in cold places, but do they live in hot places too?
 We decide to investigate further.

 Whilst we compare and contrast hot and cold places we also learn to:

 Look carefully at the natural world and use our observations as a stimulus for art, design and music.
 We will learn to combine materials and use tools carefully.
 We will explore instruments, changing their sounds to make sound effects.

-As we looked in fact books we found out about penguin that live in Africa.
-Here is an African penguin.
-Can you and your child find out more about this penguin at home and write some facts.
-Children don't forget to count the words in the sentence and use the sounds you know to write the words.
+As we look in fact books we find out about penguins which live in Africa.
+Here is an African penguin:

+Do not forget to count the words in the sentence and use the sounds you know to write the words.